Kids Get Coronavirus, But Do They Spread It? We'll Find Out When Schools Reopen

 There are a handful of preliminary studies from other countries that suggest there's less transmission of the virus from kids to adults or kids to other kids, especially among younger children.

 For instance, a study from Switzerland included children who were diagnosed with COVID-19 at a hospital in Geneva.
-Contract tracers identified the children's household contacts.
+Contact tracers identified the children's household contacts.
 They found that the child was the suspected spreader of the virus in only three of the 39 cases.

 Another analysis from Australia included nine students and nine adults, who were infected with the coronavirus and came into contact with more than 700 other students and more than 125 staff members.
 The researchers found that only two infections were known to be linked to these exposures.